-Usually, the celebrations of this festival begin one month before the upcoming of the festival.
-People create different sizes of statues of lord Ganesha with clay and color them with beautiful colors if they wish to do so.
+Usually, the celebrations of this festival begin one month before the upcoming festival.
+People create different sizes of statues of lord Ganesha with clay and colour them with beautiful colours if they wish to do so.
 People clean their homes hygienically before they bring the idol of Lord Shree Ganesha with the hope that lord Ganesha will bring happiness to their life and family.
-People decorate their home beautifully and the duration of the festival age of eleven days after the 11 days people send lord Ganesha to their home with a hope that he will come again the very next year by singing so many bhajans of Lord Ganesha.
+People decorate their homes beautifully and the duration of the festival age of eleven days after the 11 days people send lord Ganesha to their homes with the hope that he will come again the very next year by singing so many bhajans of Lord Ganesha.

 This festival ends with the return of Lord Ganesha to Kailash mountain where the mother and father of Lord Ganesha live and it symbolizes the house of lord Ganesha.
 Devotees of Lord Ganesha drop lord Ganesha’s idol into the nearest water resources which somehow indirectly pollutes the water bodies.
 This ritual is identified as the visarjan.
 This visarjan implies the elimination of all boundaries and difficulties from a person’s life.
 Even although the competition is an age-old tradition, human beings have now started checking the have an impact this ritual has on the environment.
 The visarjan pollutes the oceans and rivers and the submersion of non-eco-friendly idols has been checked rigorously.

-This opposition is moreover substantially celebrated in many states of Tamil Nadu, Goa, and many more other states.
-People praise lord Ganesha and wish for his upcoming to next year with lots of joy and prosperity.
+This opposition is moreover substantially celebrated in many states Tamil Nadu, Goa, and many other states.
+People praise lord Ganesha and wish for his upcoming next year with lots of joy and prosperity.
 Devotees of Lord Ganesha send him back with joy, happiness, hope and by performing so many rituals and singing devotional artis and songs.
-In the conclusion, we can say that people celebrate this festival of Ganesh Chaturthi in the wish that Lord Ganesha will remove any difficulty and obstacle from the path of their life and success.
-People on this day hail Lord Ganesha by saying ‘Ganpati Bappa Moriya and also chant various mantras of lord Ganesha to welcome him in their home.
+In conclusion, we can say that people celebrate this festival of Ganesh Chaturthi with the wish that Lord Ganesha will remove any difficulty and obstacle from the path of their life and success.
+People on this day hail Lord Ganesha by saying ‘Ganpati Bappa Moriya and also chant various mantras of lord Ganesha to welcome him into their home.

 If you have any suggestions regarding this article then you can leave your suggestion in the comment box.